chicago-tool-library/circulate/README.md

 ## About

 Circulate is an operating system for lending libraries.
-It is in the early stages of development.
 It currently provides the following functionality:

 * Member signup, including optional payment via Square
 * Inventory management, including item photos and configurable borrowing rules
 * Item loaning to members, including fine calculation
+* Item holds and waitlists
 * Appointment scheduling for item pick-up and drop-off
 * Volunteer shift scheduling
 * Gift membership generation and redemption